The Lord Mayor of London Scholarships for Academic Excellence

 Only the qualifications on the eligibility grid are counted.
 If your qualification is not on the grid then you must consider that it is excluded.
 Please refer to the eligibility grid for further information.
 If you do not have a 'Home/EU' fee status you may be eligible to apply for one of our other Bursaries and Scholarships.

 If I retake one of my 'A' levels later to give me AAA can I be awarded the Scholarship retrospectively?

 Students are awarded on the basis of their qualifications on entry.
-You are given until the 15th November 2018 to provide all bona fides.
+You are given until the 15th November of your entry year to provide all bona fides.
 Retaking a qualification after that and backdating it will not be counted.